I/O Monitoring (UBC.io)

 Auto Restart

-First, define a Auto Restart group in View Cluster Entry restart groups.
-It is for defining the "maximum runs" and wait time between a run.
+First, define an Auto Restart group in View Cluster Entry restart groups

-You have to assign specific combinations of "T100" Message-Id and -Number.
+Message-Id and -Number.
 As soon as the error of an interface contains a message configured in its Auto Restart group, it will be considered.
-If an error message is not configured withing the restart group, it will not be considered.
+If an error message is not configured within the restart group, it will not be considered.

 The following applies for the Message Keys:

-• for Message Number, make sure to specify the full key with leading zeros (001 and not 1)
+- For Message Number, make sure to specify the full key with leading zeros (

-If the material than is locked again, the Message won't be auto restarted again.
+If the material is locked again, the message won't be auto-restarted again.

-Finally the Auto Restart Group needs to be assigned to an Interface Function assignment on level functions in view cluster.
+Finally, the Auto Restart Group needs to be assigned to an Interface Function assignment at level functions

-Auto restart only makes sense for asynchronous interfaces, as for synchronous the caller usually waits for the response in order to process it.
-Thus, Auto restart feature only respects asynchronous messages.
+Auto restart only makes sense for asynchronous interfaces, as for synchronous the caller usually waits for the response to process it.
+Thus, the Auto restart feature only respects asynchronous messages.

 Workflow Integration